FlynnD273/moshpit/README.md

 This is a modified version of the original moshpit tool.
 Changes so far:
 - A log file for ffmpeg is now created if one doesn't exist.
 Previously, it would simply throw an exception and quit if the file did not already exist.
-- Moshpit no longer throws an exception when using an input file that doesn't contain an audio stream.
+- Moshpit no longer throws an exception when using an input file that doesn't contain an audio stream. asdfklh

 ![tutorial](https://i.imgur.com/XGrR2Kv.gif)
 ![original](https://i.imgur.com/nWUzNkC.gif)